theochem/cuGBasis/doc/installation.rst

 and installing cuGBasis.
 It's important to compile/install cuGBasis with a GPU enabled.
 It is recommended that CMake version be greater than 3.24 (see below).
 Note that different Cuda environments can be loaded, but here we will load Cuda 11.7 version.
-It's important to load the required depedencies before creating the python environment so that the same compiler is used when creating the Python virtual environment, and when installing (this may not be required but is hypothesized to may cause future errors).
+It's important to load the required dependencies before creating the python environment so that the same compiler is used when creating the Python virtual environment, and when installing (this may not be required but is hypothesized to may cause future errors).